-Our first round of grant funding will open Wednesday, September 23, 2020.
-Applications will be due October 21, 2020, and projects will begin December 1, 2020.
+Our upcoming round of grant funding will open June 15, 2021.
+Applications will be due September 15, 2021, and projects will begin November 1, 2021.
 Grant applications are by invitation only.
 Funding is available for planning and implementation projects.

 For more information on this funding opportunity or If you are interested in applying for a planning or implementation grant, please contact our office.

 To help support the implementation of this initiative, the Montana Healthcare Foundation gave the Montana Office of Public Instruction a grant for $100,000 over two years.
 The Montana Office of Public Instruction will help with outreach to high-priority schools and will work to align current programming (such as the Multi-Tiered System of Support) with Montana Healthcare Foundation-funded projects in those schools.
 More information can be found in the grant summary.

 Project Term: 12 months; 2020-2021 Grant Amount: $50,000 Sapphire Community Health (SCH) will undergo a planning process to implement school-based health services in three school districts in Ravalli County.
 The school districts include Victor School (a school designated as “comprehensive”), Stevensville Alternative High School, and Hamilton Alternative School.
 As part of the planning process, SCH will pursue formalized relationships and collaborate with the school districts.
 Grant funds cover staff costs related to relationship building and planning the implementation of school-based services.
 Ultimately, SCH intends to use a newly acquired mobile unit to provide medical and behavioral health services to students in these rural communities and in turn, to improve students’ ability to learn and succeed in school.